pachyderm/docs-content/latest/build-dags/pipeline-spec/_index.md

 This document discusses each of the fields present in a pipeline specification.
-To see how to use a pipeline spec to create a pipeline, refer to the [create pipeline](../pipeline-operations/create-pipeline/#create-a-pipeline) section.

 ## Before You Start
 - {{% productName %}}'s pipeline specifications can be written in JSON or YAML.